mariuszx8/Counter/README.md

-# Time and clicks counter
+# Time counter

-Simple application which allows you to measure time in different ways and count your clicks.
+Simple application which allows you to measure time in different ways.

 ## How to use